autodesk-platform-services/aps-mcp-server-nodejs/docs/part4-mcp-clients/index.md

 # Part 4: Integrate with MCP Clients

-In this part of the tutorial you will learn how to integrate your MCP server with various AI-powered development tools that support the Model Context Protocol (MCP).
+In this final part of the tutorial you will learn how to integrate your MCP server with various AI-powered development tools that support the Model Context Protocol.

 We'll cover integration with: